repeaterjs/repeater/docs/05_error_handling.md

 })();
 ```

 Repeaters unwrap promises passed to `push` before sending them along to consumers.
-If a promise passed to `push` rejects, the repeater finishes and any further values which were pushed before the the promise rejected are dropped, regardless of when those values settled.
-If the rejection settles *before* the repeater stops, the next call to `next` will reject with the pushed rejection.
+If a promise passed to `push` rejects, the repeater finishes and any further values which were pushed before the promise rejected are dropped, regardless of when those values settled.
+If the rejection settles *before* the repeater stops, the final iteration rejects with the pushed rejection.
 However, if it settles *after* the repeater has stopped, the rejection is dropped.
 This behavior is useful when creating [inverted repeaters](/docs/inverted-repeaters).

 ### 3. The executor throws an error